Tinny-Robot/Live-Object-Detection-with-Camera/README.md

 2. Run the Jupyter notebook "demo.ipynb" to start the live object detection demo.
 3. Your webcam or connected camera will display a live video stream with object detection annotations.
 4. Press the 'q' key to stop the program and close the video window.
+5. or **you can run app.py file directly just make sure that yolov8n.pt file path is currently mentioned.To stop the program hit ctrl+C**
 ## Customization Options
 The project allows you to customize various aspects of the live object detection system:
 - Adjust the confidence threshold for object detection.